 What's the best instant-pop-up tent?

 The best pop-up tent for you will depend on your intended use, the climate, and the size of your party.
-For loads of specialized recommendations, you can check out this article about the best pop-up tents on the market.

 What is the best waterproof camping tent?